ngTrumbitta/ng-bootstrap-to-bootstrap-3/README.md

-# ng-bootstrap to Boostrap 3
+# ng-bootstrap to Bootstrap 3

 A CSS compatibility patch to make ng-bootstrap work with Bootstrap 3.

+## TODO

+- Test and publish NPM package
+- (nice-to-have) Add demos (copy and modify original plunkrs?)

 ## Components